 - Steroid-induced myopathy (muscle weakness and pain)1, 2

 Patients can also experience steroid withdrawal syndrome if steroid medications are suddenly stopped after prolonged treatment.
 This can lead to symptoms such as muscle and joint pain, fatigue, and fever.
 For this reason, corticosteroid treatment is usually tailed off slowly.

 For more advice and information about autoimmunity and immunity, please visit our Immunity Advice Centre.

 Natural alternatives to cortisone

 Considering the numerous potential side effects of taking cortisone-based medication, many patients seek more natural methods of treating autoimmune conditions.
 Only 30 per cent of autoimmune diseases are caused by a genetic predisposition, with the remaining conditions triggered by environmental factors such as diet and pollution.
 For this reason, it is often possible to support an autoimmune condition using the following natural methods.3

 Increase your fatty acid intake

 Optimising your fatty acid intake by balancing your levels of omega-6 and omega-3 can aid in reducing systemic inflammation and keeping inflammatory mediators at bay.
 The standard Western diet provides an omega-6 to omega-3 ratio of about 16:1, whereas these levels should ideally be around 3:1.
 You should aim to decrease your omega-6 intake by reducing your consumption of oils like sunflower oil and corn oil.
-In order to keep these levels in balance, you should also aim to increase your consumption of foods that are high in omega-3, including:
+In order to keep these levels in balance, you should also aim to increase your consumption of omega-3.

 - Oily fish such as salmon